-Secure Function Lock allows you to configure passwords for selected users, granting them access to some, or all, of these functions, or limiting them to a page limit.
+Secure Function Lock allows you to configure passwords for selected users.
+You can grant access to some or all of these functions, or restrict them to a page limit.
 This means that only authorized people can use them.

-You can configure and change the following Secure Function Lock 2.0 settings using Web Based Management or BRAdmin Professional 3 (Windows® only).
+You can configure and change the following Secure Function Lock 2.0 settings using Web Based Management or BRAdmin Professional 3 (Windows[®] only).

+- Print 12

-- Print
+- USB Direct Print 3

+- Copy

-- Color Print
+- Color Print 125

-- Page Limit
+- Page Limit 5

+- Fax TX 3

+- Fax RX3

+- Scan4

-- Page Counter
+- Page Counter 5

-- Print includes print jobs sent via AirPrint, Google Cloud Print and Brother iPrint&Scan.
+- 1 Print includes print jobs sent via AirPrint, Google Cloud Print and Brother iPrint&Scan.

 - If you register the PC user login names, you can restrict PC print without the user entering a password.
-For more detail, see Restricting PC print by PC user login name on page 48.
+For more detail, see Restricting PC print by PC user login name on page 61.

+- Supported models only.

+- Scan includes scan jobs sent via Brother iPrint&Scan.

-- 3 Available for Print.
+- 5 Available for Print, USB Direct Print and Copy.